Julian Charter School

-Julian Charter School (JCS) is a publicly funded independent study charter school sponsored by the Julian Union Elementary District.
+Julian Charter School (JCS) is a publicly funded independent study charter school sponsored by the San Diego County Office of Education.
 Although the main office is in Julian, California, JCS serves over 2,000 students across San Diego, Riverside, Orange, and Imperial counties.
 Established in 2000, the school serves approximately 2,100 students in kindergarten through grade 12 via homeschooling or small academy locations.

 History

 Julian Charter School was first established in November 1999 as a Kindergarten through 12th grade non-classroom based charter.
 In 2000, the school began gradually taking ownership of curriculum.
 By the 2002-2003 school year, it became a fully incorporated charter school.
 The school is currently accredited by the Western Association of Schools and Colleges.

 In the 2018-2019 school year, Julian Charter School possessed an 84% graduation rate.

 Campus

-Though sponsored by Julian Union Elementary District, JCS has academy programs throughout the Southern California region.
+JCS has academy programs throughout the Southern California region.
 The programs are located in Temecula (previously Murrieta), Encinitas, Pine Valley, Alpine, and San Diego.
 The charter school system is limited to remain within the counties bordering the home county of San Diego.